MTV VMA Score 2005

 MTV VMA Score 2005 is a two-part soundtrack album for the 2005 MTV Video Music Awards.
-The score was written and produced by Mike Shinoda and Lil Jon.
+The score was written and produced by rappers Mike Shinoda (of Linkin Park) and Lil Jon.
 An EP was released on August 31, 2005, in support of the award function.
 The soundtrack was available for download on the website of MTV during 2005–2006, but the whole album was not available anywhere, so Shinoda released it separately for streaming on his official website on March 1, 2010.